How to Master Small Talk in 5 Simple Steps

 Look Beyond a Job Title

 Meeting new people at work tends to involve the same questions.
 What do you do?
 How long have you been working their for?
 Asking profession-based questions limits our ability to connect with people.
 It confines the relationship to the workplace and subtly says that you're more interested in their career status than who they are.
 Instead, Thomas says to tap into other areas of interest.
 Ask, What have you been passionate about lately?
 Or, What have you been up to outside the office?
-It Will help you forge a personal bond that goes well beyond a predictable office chat.
+It'll help you forge a personal bond that goes well beyond a predictable office chat.

 Rephrase Your Questions